 Download Castro: iOS

 Luminary wants to set itself up as the Netflix of podcasting, with an all-you-can-listen-to buffet of podcasts as well as a library of exclusive shows, such as Fiasco, Hear to Slay, and Trevor Noah’s On Second Thought.
-Subscribers gain access to Luminary’s exclusive titles ad-free, while free-tier users can turn to the app to listen to a range of free podcasts.
-And to tempt you to subscribe, Luminary just cut its monthly fee down to $4.99, after previously charging $7.99.
+For $4.99, subscribers gain access to Luminary’s exclusive titles ad-free, while free-tier users can turn to the app to listen to a range of free podcasts.

 Otherwise, Luminary runs the gamut of good podcasting app features, including search and discovery tools that learn from your listening habits, playback controls and offline mode.

-Downcast continues to add to its features, with CarPlay, Apple Watch, and Google Cast support among the new additions.
+Downcast continues to update to its features, with CarPlay, Apple Watch, and Google Cast support among the additions.

 Download Downcast: iOS